 April 13 Lima-bound

-It was an absolutely magic couple of days made that much more enjoyable by our knowledgeable quiet and gentle guide and driver.
-We learnt much about the Inca and pre-Inca days – fascinating.
+Hard to come back to earth after those magical few days driving through the Andes of Peru.
+We had seen and learned so much thanks to Emmanuel, but sadly it was time to leave.
 The next morning we flew back to Lima to prepare for our long haul for home.
 From the plane we could see the glorious mountains many of which we had seen from the ground.
-A magic place.
+A truly magical place!

 April 12 back to Arequipa from Colca Canyon

 We finally dragged ourselves away from the condors to head back to Arequipa.
-On the way back to Arequipa we stopped at villages to watch local festivals and wander through markets.
+On the way back we stopped at villages to watch local festivals and wander through markets.

 Transport in the high country of the Colca Valley is simple |